Reproductive Justice in Adoption

 🤝🏼 Capacity Building Trainings & Support for values-aligned organizations & workers including birth workers, healthcare professionals, and legal advocates

-THE WHY:
+WHY:

 The multi-billion dollar adoption industry - largely anti-abortion and religiously affiliated - is rife with misinformation, disinformation, and the coercion of pregnant people.